Lynda Wiest: Awards and honors

-In 2021, Weist received the Association for Women in Mathematics (AWM) Louise Hay Award for "contribut[ing] impactfully to advancing mathematics education in K-12 across a variety of school settings.
+In 2021, Wiest received the Association for Women in Mathematics (AWM) Louise Hay Award for "contribut[ing] impactfully to advancing mathematics education in K-12 across a variety of school settings.
 She has created innovative courses and summer programs, addressing gender equity and diversity issues."
 She received the Women in Leadership STEM Award, from the Girl Scouts of the Sierra Nevada in 2015.
 She earned the F. Donald Tibbitts Distinguished Teacher Award from the University of Nevada, Reno in 2015.
 She won the Nevada Regent’s Academic Advisor Award (graduate level) in 2003.